-Mr. Blanchard has over 20 years of experience in the finance sector.
-Mr. Blanchard chairs the Audit Committee of Medical Facilities Corporation (TSX:DR) and is an experienced executive who most recently served as Executive Vice-President, Managing Director, and Global Head of Corporate & Investment Banking for National Bank of Canada where he was responsible for overseeing all investment banking, M&A, credit capital market, and loan structuring and syndication activities.
-He was also Chair of National Bank's Financial Markets Management Committee and Capital Allocation Committee.
+Mr. Blanchard has over 25 years of experience in the finance sector.
+Mr. Blanchard chairs the Audit Committee of Medical Facilities Corporation (TSX:DR) and is an experienced executive who most recently served as Executive Vice-President, Managing Director, and Global Head of Corporate & Investment Banking for National Bank of Canada where he was responsible for oversight of all investment banking, M&A, credit capital market, and loan structuring and syndication activities.
+He was also Chair of National Bank's Capital Allocation Committee and Financial Markets Management Committee.
 At National Bank, Mr. Blanchard led a team of over 250 professionals based in Calgary, Montreal, New York, Toronto, and Vancouver, and spearheaded the implementation of National Bank's corporate strategy for the delivery of integrated service offerings for all corporate clients.
-Mr. Blanchard holds a Chartered Financial Analyst designation and a bachelor's degree in finance from HEC Montreal university.
+Mr. Blanchard holds a Chartered Financial Analyst designation and a bachelor's degree in finance from HEC Montreal.

-Corporate and Financial Advisor Areas of Expertise Outremont, Quebec, Canada Age: 48 Executive Leadership Canadian Financial Markets Director Since: September 12, 2022 Independent Mergers and Acquisitions Risk Management Board and Committee Membership (1)(6) Term in 2022 Meeting Attendance Board of Directors September 12 - December 31 Regularly Scheduled 2 of 2 (100%) Non-Regularly Scheduled 3 of 3 (100%) Audit Committee (Chair) September 12 - December 31 1 of 1 (100%)

-Other Public Board Directorships

-None
+Canadian Financial Markets

+Mergers and Acquisitions

+Risk Management

+Doard and Committee Membership

+Term in 2023 Meeting Attendance

+Board of Directors January 1 - December 31 5 of 5 (100%)

+Audit Committee (Chair) January 1 - December 31 4 of 4 (100%)

+Out Bill Bills Int.

 Securities Held

-Securities field

-Common Shares (2) Deferred Share Units (3) Total Total Value (4) 2022 Compensation
+Common Shares (2) Deferred Share Units(3) Total Total Value (4) 2023 Compensation

-100,000 7,573 107,573 \$770,445 \$46,315
+100,000 33,992 133,992 \$876,962 \$164,000

-Minimum Share Owne rship Requirements (5)
+Minimum Share Owne ershin Requirements(5)

-Target Ownership at D December 31, 2022 Meets Target Requirements
+Target Ownership at December 31, 2023 Meets Target Requirements